FEUP-ESOF-2020-21/open-cx-t7g1-last4/README.md

 *As a < user role >, I want < goal > so that < reason >.*

-1. As a user, I want to register so that I have an account on the EasyShare app.
+1. As a conference owner, I want to register so that I have an account on the EasyShare app.
   - **User interface mockups**.
   - **Acceptance tests**.
   - **Value and effort**.

-2. As a user, I want to login so that I can access my personal account.
+2. As a conference owner, I want to login so that I can access my personal account.
   - **User interface mockups**.
   - **Acceptance tests**.
   - **Value and effort**.

-3. As a user, I want to logout so that I close my personal account.
+3. As a conference owner, I want to logout so that I close my personal account.
   - **User interface mockups**.
   - **Acceptance tests**.
   - **Value and effort**.

-4. As a user, I want to create a event so that I can manage it on the app.
+4. As a conference owner, I want to create an event so that I can manage it on the app.
   - **User interface mockups**.
   - **Acceptance tests**.
   - **Value and effort**.

-5. As a user, I want to change a event so that I can manage itn on the app.
+5. As a conference owner, I want to change an event so that I can update data.
+  - **User interface mockups**.
+  - **Acceptance tests**.
+  - **Value and effort**.

+6. As a conference owner, I want to see a list of my events so that is easier to access them.
+  - **User interface mockups**.
+  - **Acceptance tests**.
+  - **Value and effort**.

+7. As a conference owner, I can associate EasyShare account with mysocial media accounts so that I can communicate between them.
+  - **User interface mockups**.
+  - **Acceptance tests**.
+  - **Value and effort**.

+8. As a conference owner, I can automatically add an event on the desired social networks so that it will be syncronize.
+  - **User interface mockups**.
+  - **Acceptance tests**.
+  - **Value and effort**.

+9. As a conference owner, I can automatically update an event on the desired social networks so that data will be syncronize.
+  - **User interface mockups**.
+  - **Acceptance tests**.
+  - **Value and effort**.

 **INVEST in good user stories**.
 You may add more details after, but the shorter and complete, the better.
 In order to decide if the user story is good, please follow the [INVEST guidelines](https://xp123.com/articles/invest-in-good-stories-and-smart-tasks/).